-Alumni, students, faculty and staff have raised funds to replace the Special as it has worn out - in 1953, 1960, 1993 and, most recently, in 2011.
+Alumni, students, faculty and staff have raised funds throughout the years to replace the Special as it has worn out - in 1953, 1960, 1993 and, most recently, in 2011.
 Boilermaker Special V was unveiled Sept.
 25, 1993, and serviced the University and the surrounding community until March 1, 2011, when it underwent an overhaul to replace the engine, transmission and chassis.
 The Special returned to campus in July of 2011 as Boilermaker Special VII.
 Lafayette semi-trailer manufacturer Wabash National took the lead in providing materials and labor to update the Special.
-The "VII" is appropriate because Special IV, known as the X-tra Special, and its current second version, X-tra Special VI, were actually the fourth and sixth faux locomotives produced.
+The "VII" is appropriate because Special IV, known as the Xtra Special, and its current second version, Xtra Special VI, were actually the fourth and sixth faux locomotives produced.

 With its fresh updates, Boilermaker Special VII will serve Purdue as the official mascot of the Boilermakers well into the future.

-Today, Pete's head is crafted in the same aviation technology lab that produced the locomotive body of the X-tra Special.
-In addition to the head, the four students who portray Pete wear shoulder pads and carry a hammer.
+Today, Pete's head is made out of a carbon fiber material and is crafted in the same aviation technology lab that produced the locomotive body of the Xtra Special.
+In addition to the head, the students who portray Pete wear shoulder pads and carry a hammer.

 Purdue Pete lore is filled with tales of wrestling matches against opposing mascots and muggings by opposing fans.
-Once, on the way back from Iowa, Pete's head blew out of the back of the Boilermaker Special.
+Once, on the way back from Iowa, Pete's head flew out of the back of the Boilermaker Special.
 It was never found.

 Pete has changed with the times, boasting more than five makeovers while rooting on the Boilermakers.

 Purdue Pete stays very busy during the year attending many local, state and national level events.
 To request an appearance, click here.